-Now we have identified the most common reasons why a cat may lose patches of its fur, we should consider the preventative measures we can take to stop this happening.
+Now we have identified the most common reasons why a cat may lose patches of its fur and have bald spots, we should consider the preventative measures to stop this happening.
 They include:

 - Hygiene and brushing: hair care must be integrated into a cat's basic routine so that its fur remains strong.